-These privileges are for the attempt to migrate the mysql.backup_history table to a newer format (see Appendix D, Backup History Table Update for details), and they are no longer needed after the first backup operation by MySQL Enterprise Backup 8.0.12 or later has taken place on the server, by which point they can be revoked.
+These privileges are for the attempt to migrate the mysql.backup_history table to a newer format (see Appendix D, Backup History Table Update for details), and they are no longer needed after the first backup operation by MySQL Enterprise Backup 8.4 has taken place on the server, by which point they can be revoked.

-- When performing for the first time a backup using the SBT API with MySQL Enterprise Backup 8.0.21 or later on a MySQL Server that has been upgraded from 8.0.20 or earlier and has been backed up by MySQL Enterprise Backup before using the SBT API: - ALTER on mysql.backup_sbt_history. - CREATE, INSERT, and DROP on mysql.backup_sbt_history_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup sbt history new.
+- When performing for the first time a backup using the SBT API with MySQL Enterprise Backup 8.4 on a MySQL Server that has been upgraded from 8.0.20 or earlier and has been backed up by MySQL Enterprise Backup before using the SBT API: - ALTER On mysql.backup_sbt_history. - CREATE, INSERT, and DROP on mysql.backup_sbt_history_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_sbt_history_new.